Uberi/University-Notes/PHIL145/PHIL145.md

 **Negative correlation** is when, given variables $x$ and $y$, an increase in $x$ results in a decrease in $y$, and vice versa.
 For example, there is a negative correlation in street signs between signs saying "STOP" and signs that are yellow.

 **Causation** is when one thing causes another thing.
 Where correlation can be used to make predictions in some circumstances, causation allows predictions to be made in a much larger set of circumstances, and even predict what will happen when we modify other variables.

+For example, knowing there is a correlation between smoking and lung cancer is good for predicting whether someone will have lung cancer or a smoking habit, but not for preventing lung cancer.
+Knowing that smoking causes lung cancer allows us to prevent lung cancer by predicting that stopping smoking helps reduce the incidences of lung cancer.

 ### Null Hyposthesis